Ala-Na/media_benchmark_intent_annotations/README.md

-# media_benchmark_intent_annotations
+# MEDIA Benchmark Intent Annotations
 MEDIA benchmark intent annotations.
-Please refers to "New Semantic Task for the French Spoken Language Understanding MEDIA Benchmark" (LREC-2024) for details.
+For details, please refer to "New Semantic Task for the French Spoken Language Understanding MEDIA Benchmark" (LREC-2024).